tuongphantrue/house-price-emailer/README.md

 returns the text, falling back to a direct fetch if that doesn't work either.
 This is set via `USE_READER_PROXY=true` (the default).
 It's a best-effort workaround, not a guarantee - the underlying sites could block the proxy's IPs too, or change behavior at any time.

+**The reader proxy itself has a request-rate limit.** With 4 Batdongsan categories × 12 districts plus Mogi and Nhatot, a run fires off close to 50 requests - enough to trip a `429 Too Many Requests` on the proxy well before any real site is even involved (this happened in testing: Nhà riêng, Đất nền, and Nhatot all came back empty purely because they were fetched *after* the proxy's budget was already used up by earlier categories, not because those sites were blocking anything).
+To handle this, `fetch_page()` retries a `429` with backoff (`READER_PROXY_MAX_RETRIES`, default 3; `READER_PROXY_BACKOFF_SECONDS`, default 4, multiplied by the attempt number) before falling back to a direct fetch, and paces every request with a small delay (`READER_PROXY_PACING_SECONDS`, default 1.5s) to avoid tripping the limit in the first place.
+This does mean a full run now takes noticeably longer (several minutes rather than seconds) - that's expected and fine for a scheduled background job with no time pressure.

+A "successful" (`200`, non-challenge) response that's suspiciously short is also not trusted at face value - real district/category pages run tens of KB; a response of only a few KB (this happened with Mogi.vn:
+`200, 6346 bytes` but 0 rows parsed - far short of the 70-90KB a real
+page runs) is more likely a stub or truncated render than the actual content, so that case now falls through to a direct fetch too rather than being silently accepted as "fetched fine, just empty".
+The threshold is `READER_PROXY_MIN_BYTES` (default 10000).
+If a source still comes back empty after all that, `fetch_mogi()` in particular now logs a text snippet of whatever it did receive, so a repeat failure gives something concrete to debug rather than another guess.

-If both the proxy and the direct fetch keep getting blocked, the realistic remaining options are: running this from a non-cloud/residential IP instead of GitHub Actions (e.g. your own computer via cron), or a paid scraping API service that maintains residential IPs - both add real cost/complexity for what's meant to be a simple free digest, worth weighing against just checking prices manually.
+If a source still comes back empty even after retries and pacing, the realistic remaining options are: running this from a non-cloud/residential IP instead of GitHub Actions (e.g. your own computer via cron), or a paid scraping API service that maintains residential IPs - both add real cost/complexity for what's meant to be a simple free digest, worth weighing against just checking prices manually.

 Also worth knowing: unlike gold, this data does not update every 30 minutes - Mogi appears to refresh it roughly monthly.
 Running the workflow